This is a past event. Enquire to purchase the content and materials on demand.

 Westminster Insight’s School Attendance Conference is ideally timed to review how schools, Multi-Academy Trusts, Colleges and Local Authorities are implementing the latest Government guidance to drive school attendance to exceed pre-pandemic levels.

-The Schools Bill is intended to bring into force new legislation on attendance from September 2023.
-Hear from a range of educational establishments about how they are preparing for the Bill by implementing recommendations from the Department for Education’s (DfE) ‘Working Together to Improve School Attendance Guidance’.
+Hear from a range of educational establishments about how they are implementing recommendations from the Department for Education’s (DfE) ‘Working Together to Improve School Attendance Guidance’.
 From developing attendance policies, creating a culture of positive attendance, to recording and analysing attendance data to identify patterns, pupils and cohorts of concern.

 Explore how Local Authorities are meeting the DfE’s new expectations by using data to unblock area-wide barriers to absence, providing families with more wrap around multi-agency support and updating the legal interventions in their tool belt for tackling absence.

 Understand the reasons behind absence, especially for particularly vulnerable cohorts of pupils at risk of missing education.
 Hear how providing tailored support for mental health, safeguarding, behavioural, learning and often practical needs can help keep children in education.

 Hear directly from parents who have challenges with their children attending school to explore the best ways to engage with families, and what support and resources they need to help address their child’s absence.